 Auditing

-This section explains how to use the auditing feature in Exasol.
+This article explains how to use the auditing feature in Exasol.

 Exasol allows you to have auditing for sessions and SQL command execution.
 Auditing does not require any transaction log or any database schema modification, and therefore has no performance impact on the system.